Solidarity, social media posts and public statements are all fine ways to acknowledge the evils of systemic racism.

 Don’t be deterred by a flurry of seemingly new writing “rules.”
 Instead, focus on the Golden Rule.
 Treat others with kindness and compassion.
 Do no harm.
 If you’re not sure how to state something or frame a story in a helpful manner, ask.

 Above all, do your bit to help elevate others who are eager to climb.
 Use your bully pulpit to share inclusive messaging that inspires, educates and empowers.
 Be a communicator who uplifts instead of merely informs.
-Acknowledge your weaknesses, and work to improve.
+Acknowledge your blindspots, and work to improve.
 Make the most of this month we’ve selected to highlight Black achievements and contributions.

 You don’t have to be a DE&I expert to make a profound, positive difference.
 You don’t need to be a perfect “ally.”
 Just commit to making incremental progress, holding leaders accountable, and doing your small part to create a more equitable environment—wherever you are.